 This award rewards faculty members for productive academic outreach in which they go The Center for Teaching and Leanring presents Dr. Rich Simmons with the Faculty Award for Academic Outreach during the 2023 Georgia Tech Faculty and Staff Honors Luncheon. beyond their normal duties to enrich the larger educational community with their subject matter knowledge.
 Initiatives may involve furthering the learning of K-12 students, teachers, or other educational stakeholders in Georgia.

-One or two awards will be granted annually, depending on the number and quality of nominations.
-However, no more than one faculty member from any given academic unit will be selected in the same year.
+One award will be granted annually, depending on available funding and the quality of nominations.
+Even if funding is available for multiple awards, no more than one faculty member from any given academic unit will be selected in the same year.
 The award amount is $3,000.
-If two awards are given, this sum will be evenly split between the two winners.

 Questions?
 Contact Carol Subiño Sullivan.